 The story begins with a monster named Nian.
-Each year Nian came down from the mountains or perhaps out from the sea into the village, ravaging the crops and devouring livestock and villagers.
+Each year, Nian came down from the mountains or perhaps out from the sea into the village, ravaging the crops and devouring livestock and villagers.
 Nian especially enjoyed eating children.

 To escape being eaten by the monster each year, villagers fled to visit relatives in other areas.
-However, one year an old man chose to remain at home.
+However, one year later, an old man chose to remain at home.
 To protect himself and scare the monster away, he posted big red signs on the door and gate of his house, set off loud firecrackers, and wore a full-length red robe.

 Just for Fun: